LowLevelMahn/alpha_waves_loader/README.md

  - executable-extractor and starter

  # TODOs
+ - reverse the sound driver TSRs
+ - document the file format of TEXTES.CC1, MUSIC_(A|T|B).CC1
  - document the Copy-Protection code stuff in the game
- - reverse the sound driver TSRs
  - maybe reverse AlphaWaves itself - its a Turbo C 2.x exe

  # Findings